-We all want to stay safe when we ride, but comfort and style are also valid concerns.
+We all want to stay safe when we ride, but comfort and style are also valid concerns when it comes to motorcycle gear.
 Sometimes wearing full leathers is just not practical, especially if you’re commuting.
 Many riders are forced to make a choice between safety and work attire.
 I mean, you can’t show up for work in racing leathers when the dress code is business casual.
 That’s where Kevlar comes in.

-Both leather and Kevlar jeans are going to get wet in the rain, however, leather will give you slightly more protection depending on how heavy the rain is.
+Both leather and Kevlar jeans are going to get wet in the rain, however, leather will offer protection depending on how heavy the rain is.
 On the downside, leather takes a long, long time to dry and if you find yourself soaked, there’s no guarantee your leathers will be 100% dry by the next morning, even if you hang them out overnight.
 Kevlar jeans, however, can be thrown in the dryer and will be ready to go the next day.

 So, in short, neither of them can be considered protection against rain, and neither of them will be comfortable once they are soaked.
 But, at least Kevlar jeans will be ready to go when you need them.
 Holy heck, you could even stop at a laundry mat and toss them in the dryer if push comes to shove.

-Riding jeans are getting more and more popular with motorcycle enthusiasts and clothing manufacturers are listening.
-Riding jeans come in a number of styles from grunge to work appropriate chinos.
-You can find them in styles that are similar to Levi’s 501’s or 550’s.
-The will come in a variety of colors like, black denim, dark blue, acid wash or stone wash.
+They will come in a variety of colors like black denim, dark blue, acid wash, or stone wash.
 Some include features such as a strip of reflective material across the back, or elastic gathers above the knees to allow more flexibility when you ride.
 If you need to dress up a little more, you’ll find Kevlar lined pants that look like Khaki’s making them perfect when commuting to work.